 Number of Programs Offered

-The student population of San Joaquin Valley College-Visalia has grown by 311% over five years.
+The student population of San Joaquin Valley College-Visalia has declined by 63% over five years.

 Student : Teacher Ratio

 # Full-Time Students

 # Enrollment Undergraduate

 % Two or more races

 College Completion Rate (Students who graduate in less than 4 years)